SHAMBA-LUV/MultiSend/README.md

 ## License

-created for SHAMBA LUV (c) 2025 unlicenced and released to the community at large under MultiSend (c) 2025 MIT license
+created for SHAMBA LUV (c) 2025 unlicenced and released to the community at large under MultiSend (c) 2025 MIT license<br /><br />
+<a href="https://youtu.be/9QqEoem7Vfs?si=d-1pesK7lm7KDWI6">Don’t Work for Money.
+Command It | Machiavelli’s Law of Power</a>